roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 ## Stage 3: Post process results
 Note: Complete source code is included here [complete code](#complete_source_code)

-The raw output of the model in stage 2 are called logits.
+The raw output of the model in stage 2 is called logits.
 We need to apply the [softmax fuction](https://pytorch.org/docs/stable/generated/torch.nn.functional.softmax.html#torch-nn-functional-softmax) to get the probability distribution over the 5 stars ratings.
 Softmax in the context of PyTorch is defined as

 $$
 \begin{equation}